radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

     ./RadiantLogic.OnPremisesAgentClient.Agent

-A notification will display in the command line that confirms a connection has been established between the agent and server.
+A notification displays in the command line that confirms a connection has been established between the agent and server.

 ![image description](images/linux-run-client.png)